tham-le/Darkly/9_htpasswd_robots_txt/ressources/htpasswd_robots_txt.md

 3. Use strong passwords, 2FA

-4. Restrict access to the admin panel by IP address or impliment a VPN requirement.
+4. Restrict access to the admin panel by IP address or implement a VPN requirement.

 5. Password protection is often better than robots.txt for truly sensitive content.